Best Supercapacitor Dash Cams 2026: Top 6 Picks

 ✅ Pros

-• DOL-HDR handles difficult backlit driving conditions well
+• DOL-HDR for difficult backlit and mixed-light driving conditions

 • Built-in GPS with route, speed, and timestamp logging